AnjolaTope/GPA_CALCULATOR/README.md

     AnjolaOluwa Tope Babalola and
     Chukwuma Okoro

- This is the link to my code online: https://repl.it/@AnjolaTopeBabal/GPACALCULATOR
+ This is the link to run my code online: https://repl.it/@AnjolaTopeBabal/GPACALCULATOR